thatgirlvictoria/thatgirlvictoria/README.md

 - 👀 I’m interested in coding, art, music, traveling and cats
 - 🌱 I’m currently re-learning responsive web design, going through all the cerificates on freecodecamp.org.
 - 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me vmfxdesigns@gmail.com or instagram @thatgirlvictoria.
+- 📫 How to reach me PM via instagram @thatgirlvictoria.

 <!---
 thatgirlvictoria/thatgirlvictoria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.